openware/peatio/README.md

 Local development setup:

 * ### [Docker compose](https://github.com/rubykube/peatio-workbench)
 We suggest you to start using Peatio by installing Workbench.
-Workbench which is based on [Docker containers](https://www.docker.com/what-docker) is a conveniet and straightforward way to start Peatio development environtment.
+Workbench which is based on [Docker containers](https://www.docker.com/what-docker) is a convenient and straightforward way to start Peatio development environment.

 ### Quick Install
 1. Install Docker on your computer: [Docker](https://docs.docker.com/install/)